rishvanth-kp/its_a_scam/doc/content/parse_wt.md

 eight count matrices will be generated.

 ### Merging sub-libraries
-We can them merge all sublibraries into one count matrix by simply appending the all the matrices by columns.
-With Seurat this can be done with the `merge` function.
+We can then merge all sublibraries into one count matrix by simply appending all the matrices by columns.
+With Seurat, this can be done with the `merge` function.